jcbendernh/CopilotGenieAgent/README.md

 NOTE:  Before you import the solution into PowerApps, you will need to create a Key Vault Connection and have it validated, otherwise the solution will fail during the import process.
 Go to https://make.powerapps.com/ and click on Connections and click <B>+ New connection</b> to add the Key Vault Connection to your Power Apps environment beforehand.

-This uses a Microsoft Entra Service Principal, you will need to add the Microsoft Entra Service Principal to Databricks and give it the following permissions in Databricks to Utilize the Genie Spaces.
+This uses a Microsoft Entra Service Principal, you will need to add the Microsoft Entra Service Principal to Databricks and give it the following permissions in Databricks to Utilize the Genie Spaces.<BR>
-•	Genie Space:
+•	Genie Space: <BR>
-    o	CAN USE
+    o	CAN USE <BR>
-•	SQL Warehouse:
+•	SQL Warehouse: <BR>
-    o	CAN USE
+    o	CAN USE <BR>
-•	Unity Catalog:
+•	Unity Catalog: <BR>
-    o	USE CATALOG
+    o	USE CATALOG <BR>
-    o	USE SCHEMA
+    o	USE SCHEMA <BR>
-    o	SELECT on tables/views
+    o	SELECT on tables/views<BR>

 For more information on this topic, check out [Manage service principals](https://learn.microsoft.com/en-us/azure/databricks/admin/users-groups/manage-service-principals)

-You will also need to add the Service Principal App ID, Service Principal Client Secret and Tenant ID as secrets to Azure Key Vault.
+You will also need to add the <B>Service Principal App ID, Service Principal Client Secret and Tenant ID</B> as client secrets to Azure Key Vault.
+The user adding these will need the <B>Key Vault Secrets Officer</B> and the <B>Key Vault Contributor</B> RBAC permissions in Kay Vault.

 The user running this will need to the <B>Key Vault Secrets User</B> RBAC permission in Key Vault to utilize the Cloud Flow.